Omega Bumper Automatic Model Ref.2617 18ct Pink Gold 1950

 Please check the import duties and any taxes your government may apply, these are different for each country and unfortunately out of our control.

 We understand there may be some ‘loopholes’ that may help you avoid these charges, however attempting to use these could impact our ongoing ability to serve our growing international customer base.

 For those that happen to visit the UK on occasion we are of course more than happy to store your watch until we can meet you in our offices in Kensington, London, and your watch directly to you there.

 As with all our watches, this watch will be sold under our 14 days no quibble sale or return policy.

-This is a truly first class example of a vintage Omega which is ready to wear and completely practical for everyday use.
+This is a truly first class example of a vintage Omega dress watch which is ready to wear and completely practical for everyday use.
 If treated with care, it will make an excellent investment or heirloom piece.
 Even though vintage gold Omega prices have risen markedly recently, we still feel good examples such as this are still undervalued and as each year goes by and the world market for vintage gold Omega watches continues to expand, prices will continue to climb ever higher.